Prime-Nemesis/IVP-PROJECT-TEAM15/README.md

 # IVP-PROJECT-TEAM15

-This is a project on Implementing Fundament version of Apple's Cinematic Mode using video foveation and object detections.
+This is the github repository for the research paper 'Light-Weight Cinematic mode using Foveation with Optical flow and Autofocusing'.
+We aim at implementing the light-weight version of Apple's Cinematic Mode using video foveation, object detection and optical flow.

-It is a part of coursework for "Image and Video Processing" at IIT Hyderabad
+We did this work as part of the coursework for "Image and Video Processing" taught by Prof. Sumohana Channappayya at IIT Hyderabad.